puneet4840/DevOps-/6 - Terraform/5 - Create Your First Resource using Terraform (Resource Group).md

 ### Steps to create resources

-We will learn how to create resources using terraform using a single main.tf file.
+We will learn how to create resource group using terraform using a single main.tf file.

 **Step - 1: Create a main.tf file in VS Code:**